HV0512/Secure-Data-Hiding-in-Images-Using-Steganography/README.md

 2. Password Protection: Only authorized users with the correct passcode can decrypt the hidden message.
 3. Cross-Platform Compatibility: Runs on any system with Python and OpenCV installed.
 4. Preserved Image Integrity: The visual appearance of the image remains unchanged, even though the message is hidden inside the pixel data.
-5. Simple Interface: User-friendly prompts for entering secret messages and passcodes.

    Code Explanation

 1. Message Encoding (Hiding the Message)